webpack/webpack.js.org/content/configuration/output.md

 `libraryTarget: "umd"` - This is a way for your library to work with all the module definitions (and where aren't modules at all).
 It will work with CommonJS, AMD and as global variable.
 You can check the [UMD Repository](https://github.com/umdjs/umd) to know more about it.

-In this case, you need the another property to name your module:
+In this case, you need the `library` property to name your module:

 ```javascript
 output: {